Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

 Again, we want to point out that this example is not characteristic of our bounds more generally.
 In particular, here $L(X_i,Y_i)$ and $U(X_i,Y_i)$ do not depend on $\beta_0$, and neither the single-index structure $X_{it}\beta_0 + A_i + \varepsilon_{it}$ nor the parametric assumption on the error distribution are utilized to show validity of the bounds --- the bounds here are valid for any model $Y_{it}=g(X_{it},A_i,\varepsilon_{it})$, as long as the function $g(\cdot,\cdot,\cdot)$ is constant over $t$, and the conditional distribution of the shocks $\varepsilon_{it}$ is stationary over $t$.

 From the corresponding discussion in \citet{CFHN13} we also know that, as $T \rightarrow \infty$, the width of these bounds, $ \mathbb{E}[U(X_i,Y_i) - L(X_i,Y_i)]$, shrinks proportionally to the probability of $X_{it}$ being constant over $t$.
 Under appropriate distributional assumptions on $X_{it}$ (e.g.\ $X_{it}$ independent across $t$ and random), this implies that the width of the bounds shrinks exponentially fast in $T$.
-We suspect that similar results hold more generally for the bounds in this paper, but we do not actually explore large $T$ results here.
+While we do not explore large-$T$ analysis here, we suspect that similar results hold more generally for the bounds in this paper.